Permitted Industrial User

 Here are the most commonly used permit forms for Industrial Users.

 Pretreatment and compliance guidelines, as well as details on fees and enforcement.

 Environmental Compliance Fees: Ordinance 302 (link to Rates & Fees page)

-Mobile washers are now a permitted industry; please refer to the following documents for detailed information.
+Mobile washers; please refer to the following documents for detailed information.

 Pollution Prevention Training Program for Surface Cleaners (BASMAA) (link to BASMAA website)

 Vehicle Service (including Body Shops & Machine Shops)